 What is organic marketing?

-Organic marketing refers to a marketing strategy which generates traffic to your business naturally, as compared to paid advertising or sponsored posts.
+Organic marketing refers to a marketing strategy that generates traffic to your business naturally, as compared to paid advertising or sponsored posts.
 Whatever way you choose to market, if it doesn’t involve money directly, it is organic.
-It can be blog posts, unpaid tweets, guest posts and even emails!
+It can be blog posts, unpaid tweets, guest posts, and even emails!
 This does not mean no money is spent.
 You still will be investing in your marketing strategy and the software you’d choose, but you will not be paying for boosting the post itself.

 Well, what is the point?

-Organic marketing brings you customers naturally over time.
+Organic marketing brings you, customers, naturally over time.
 Instead of advertising directly, you draw your target audience by providing them with the information they have been searching for.
 If you expect some miracles overnight, though, that doesn’t happen.
 It can take months or years to get the kind of performance you’ve been needing.

 The good thing is, once you have the performance, it’s yours for a long, long time.
-That’s the thing about organic marketing, it creates permanent traffic pages, blogs, unpaid guest posts and more for your website.
+That’s the thing about organic marketing, it creates permanent traffic pages, blogs, unpaid guest posts, and more for your website.

 What is SEO?